 - Prohibit manual handling of chemical containers above head height.

-REMEMBER: A worker who trips while carrying a container of flammable liquids creates an immediate chemical spill, fire, explosion and exposure hazard — as well as a likely musculoskeletal injury.
+IMPORTANT: A worker who trips while carrying a container of flammable liquids creates an immediate risk of chemical spill, fire, explosion and exposure hazard — as well as a likely musculoskeletal injury.

 Housekeeping can play an important role in reducing manual handling incidents and chemical exposure injuries.
-Crowded work areas and blocked throughways reduce access for forklifts and handling aids — as well as increase the risk of trips and falls.
+Crowded work areas and blocked throughways reduce access for forklifts and handling aids — as well as increase the risk of staff tripping or falling.

 - Clear space at the loading dock and chemical storage areas to allow forklift access.